icons8/aitools-docs/docs/Upscaler.md

 **Q:** Is there a limit for batch uploads? <br>
 **A:** No, but one should keep in mind format and size limitations Upscaler has and also the fact, that the more images you upload, the bigger the performance hit will be.
 For really large uploads please consider getting an API subscription.

+**Q:** I bought a prepaid pack, but didn't receive my order. <br>
+**A:** If you didn't have an Icons8 account while buying the pack, the system will automatically create one with the billing email used during checkout and offer you to set up a password.
+If you missed that window, then you will have to request password change for the account.

 ## Low system requirements

 Lunacy is not demanding on hardware and runs smoothly even on moderate laptops.